-Visiting Cape Breton and driving the Cabot Trail has been on my bucket list for as long as I can remember.
-Yet even though I grew up next door in Newfoundland, it only happened this summer.
-But that’s what this year is all about – discovering what’s in our own backyard.
+A Cabot Trail road trip has been on my bucket list for as long as I can remember.
+Yet even though I grew up next door in Newfoundland, it only happened in 2020.
+But that’s what the year ended up being about – discovering what’s in our own backyard.

 This trip was in partnership with the Nova Scotia Tourism board as part of the creator coast campaign.
-I am so grateful to them for supporting local creators during this time and allowing me the opportunity to explore this amazing part of Canada.
+I am so grateful to them for supporting local creators during this time and giving me the opportunity to explore this incredible part of Canada.

-Depending on what direction you are coming from, there are a few options for where you can start your Cape Breton itinerary.
+Depending on what direction you are coming from, there are a few options for where to start your Cape Breton road trip.

-If you’re doing an East Coast Canada road trip and coming from New Brunswick, PEI, or Halifax, you’ll take the Canso Causeway onto Cape Breton and be starting in the South of the island.
-From there, a great first stop on your Cape Breton itinerary is the town of Inverness.
+If you’re doing an East Coast Canada road trip and coming from New Brunswick, PEI, or Halifax, you’ll take the Canso Causeway onto Cape Breton Island and start in the South.
+From there, a great first stop is the town of Inverness.
 It’s just an hour’s drive from the Causeway.

-If you’re traveling from Newfoundland on the ferry via North Sydney, I recommend starting your itinerary on the other side of the Cabot trail in Baddeck, as it is just a 40-minute drive from the ferry.
+If you’re traveling from Newfoundland on the ferry via North Sydney, start your Cabot Trail road trip in Baddeck, as it’s just a 40-minute drive from the ferry.

-If you’re flying internally into Nova Scotia, you’ll likely be landing in Halifax.
-You can easily rent a car from the airport there, it’s about a two-hour drive to Cape Breton.
-There’s also a small airport you can fly into in Sydney, but I recommend renting a car from Halifax so you can explore other areas of Nova Scotia as well!
+There’s also a small airport you can fly into in Sydney, but I recommend renting a car from Halifax so you can explore other areas of Nova Scotia!

 Golfing in Inverness

-The Cabot Trail is home to some of the world’s best golf resorts, one of which is Cabot links where I stayed in Inverness.
-Honestly, I’ve never played golf before – but when in Rome, right?
+The Cabot Trail is home to one of the world’s best golf resorts, Cabot links, where I stayed in Inverness.
+Honestly, I’d never played golf before this trip – but when in Rome, right?

 Inverness Beach and Boardwalk

 Inverness has one of the prettiest beaches I found while in Cape Breton.
-You can take a stroll along the charming boardwalk, which leads you down to the beach.
-At the time I was visiting there was no one on the beach because a thunderstorm was looming in the sky, but I’d imagine on a hot sunny day this place would be packed.
+You can stroll along the charming boardwalk, which leads you down to the beach.

 Gypsum Mine Lake